Jeff Shaw (politician): Minister

 Upon the election of the ALP to government in March 1995, Shaw became Attorney General and Minister for Industrial Relations, positions he held until 2000.
 Shaw was also the Minister for Fair Trading from 1998 to 1999.
 As Attorney-General he led a push in 1996 to censor online information.

+Shaw oversaw a range of law reforms as Attorney General and Minister for Industrial Relations.
+The Industrial Relations Act 1996 rewrote the state's industrial laws, with changes directed at pay equity, and he later revised its occupational health and safety legislation.
+He introduced the state's first privacy laws, created the Administrative Decisions Tribunal and a Drug Court, and extended property-law recognition to same-sex couples.
+He also changed the Dust Diseases Tribunal's rules to allow provisional awards and to let damages survive a claimant's death, reducing the need for deathbed hearings in asbestos cases.

 Retirement

 In 1998, Shaw failed to gain a winnable position on the ticket in left wing preselection for the Upper House.
 His career was eventually "saved" by the right wing Head Office group who moved him to top of the combined ticket.

 Clearly disillusioned with factions, Shaw observed at the launch of the Henry Parkes Foundation on 4 June 1999 that "he (Parkes) helped pioneer the faction system that dogs state politics yet – and last year threatened the career of a brilliant Attorney General".
 Despite his conflicts with factional figures, however, Shaw was regarded as an "iconic figure" within the ALP.

 Shaw retired from the Legislative Council in 2000.